workerholic/workerholic.github.io/_includes/story.md

 ### Retrying Failed Jobs & Job Scheduler

-Jobs can fail for numerous reasons that may or may not be in the developer's control such as temporary network issues, timeouts, invalid job, etc. Regardless of the reason, the BJP needs to handle these errors.
-In case the error being raised while the job is being performed is a momentary error, then it might be a good idea to have a way to retry this job later in the future.
+**Jobs can fail** for numerous reasons that may or may not be in the developer's control such as temporary network issues, timeouts, invalid job, etc. Regardless of the reason, the BJP needs to handle these errors.
+In case the error being raised is a momentary error, then it might be a good idea to retry the job.

+{: .center}
 ![Retry Failed Jobs Diagram](/img/job_retry.png)

 Workerholic will attempt to retry intermittently failing jobs.
-The way we set up job retrying is by scheduling the job to be performed at some time in the future, effectively turning a failed job into a scheduled job.
+We implemented the `JobRetry` feature by scheduling the job to be performed at some time in the future, effectively turning a failed job into a scheduled job.
 Here is the implementation of Workerholic's `retry` functionality:

 ```ruby
 module Workerholic